universitytheater/utheater.github.io/_templates/show-template-verbose.md

 ---
 # This file is a verbose template for show info pages.

+# Files created with this template (or the simplified versions of this template) should go in _shows/[INSERT YEAR]/[INSERT QUARTER].
+# The file name should match whatever you put in "slug" below.

-Everything in all caps should be replaced with the relevant info about your show.
+# Everything in all caps should be replaced with the relevant info about your show.
 To avoid confusion, please also delete this set of comments when making your page.
-For specific examples, the show pages for Fall 2025 and Winter 2026 should follows this format (ish).
+For specific examples, the show pages for Fall 2025 and Winter 2026 should follow this format (ish).

 # required: will break the website if missing
 # recommended: strongly suggessted as a part of a basic show page; should not cause issues if missing
 # optional: additional fields that aren't necessary for a basic show page; should not cause issues if missing

+# To avoid confusion, please delete this set of comments when making your page.

 # Happy Editing! - Will